Skillz4Killz/dapi-bench/README.md

 ## Apologies

 Certain statistics, for example the amount of guilds in cache, are missing in certain libraries because the design of the library makes it incredibly difficult compared to other libraries to determine those values.
+Some libraries, didn't even make it possible to check this at all.
 If you understand those libraries and wish to add them, please help me improve it and send a Pull Request.

 If I have made a mistake in optimizing your library, please forgive me.
 My intent was not to make any library look bad intentionally.
 Please, help me improve your library benchmarks with a Pull Request.
 I tried my very best to make every library on an equal footing.
 But if I have made a mistake, I apologize.